JonnoB/enhance_ocod/README.md

 - navigate to repo folder
 - navigate to empty_homes_data
 - download required opensource data and rename files/folder (see below)
-- download spaCy model from xxx xxxx and put in empty_homes_data directory of the repo
+- download spaCy model from [this dropbox folder](https://www.dropbox.com/sh/kom162tjwgo7c2h/AABW0ygE8gtJhgIKhFYtCvWha?dl=0) and extract in the empty_homes_data directory of the repo

 ## Docker version